Amaro Lucano: The selection

-The Infusion
+The infusion

-The mixture is steeped in solutions of pure alcohol and water; it then goes through hot infusion process in thermo-controlled baths (55°/60 °C) overnight.
+The mixture is steeped in solutions of pure alcohol and water; it then goes through a hot infusion process in thermo-controlled baths (55°/60 °C) overnight.

-The Processing
+The processing

 The mixture undergoes hot pressing to obtain an infusion.

-The Secret
+The secret

 Once the infusion is ready, the family secret ingredient is added to obtain the extract.

-The Control
+The control

 Laboratory tests are run; the extract is aged for a period of five months.
-During the aging process there is stratification, which means that heavy components are on the bottom, while lighter components are on the top.
-The “heart” of the extract is the one kept.
+During the aging process, there is stratification, which means that heavy components are on the bottom, while lighter components are on the top.
+The "heart" of the extract is the one kept.

-The Mixture
+The mixture

 Pure alcohol, essential oils, water, the aged extract, sugar, caramel and water are mixed in a large tank to get a hydro-alcoholic solution.

-The Bottling Line
+The bottling line

 The mixture is then filtered, bottled and ready to be sold.

 Overview

-Amaro Lucano is caramel brown in color, has a bittersweet flavor, and its strength is 28% ABV.
-It can be savoured neat, chilled, with ice or orange zest.
+Amaro Lucano is caramel brown in colour, has a bittersweet flavour, and its strength is 28% alc/vol. It can be savoured neat, chilled, with ice or orange zest.
 It is usually served as a digestif after a meal and also as a base for cocktails.